-	- Preparations and supplements – tell your surgeon about any medication that you take on a regular basis or have recently taken, including over-the-counter preparations such as fish oils and vitamin supplements.
+- Preparations and supplements – tell your medical practitioner about any medication that you take on a regular basis or have recently taken, including over-the-counter preparations such as fish oils and vitamin supplements.

-	- Past reactions to medication – tell your surgeon if you have ever had a bad reaction or a side effect from any medications, including anaesthesia.
+- Past reactions to – tell your medical practitioner if you have ever had a bad reaction or a side effect from any medications, including .

-	- Preparation for surgery – the surgeon will give you detailed instructions on what you should do at home to prepare for surgery.
+- Preparation for surgery – the medical practitioner will give you detailed instructions on what you should do at home to prepare for surgery.
 For example, you may be advised to take a particular medication or alter the dose of an existing medication.
 Follow all instructions carefully.

 Cosmetic implant operation

 The details of the operation depend on individual factors, but generally include:

 - Buttock implant surgery – you may be treated with a local or general anaesthetic.
 The operation can take up to two hours, depending on the size of the implants.
 The medical practitioner will make small incisions (cuts) in the buttock and then create a cavity either under the skin or under the muscle.
 The solid silicone implants are inserted into the cavities and the incisions are stitched closed.

 - Pectoral implant surgery – the surgery is performed under general or local anaesthetic and can take up to two hours for each implant.
 The medical practitioner makes a small incision underneath the armpit, creates a cavity beneath the muscle and inserts the implant.
 The implants are made of solid silicone, unlike breast implants for women, which are softer.
 Incisions are closed with stitches.